phowell212/The_Cistern/README.md

 ### Recomendation: Jetbrains PyCharm

 - For the easiest setup, it's recommended to use [JetBrains PyCharm](https://www.jetbrains.com/pycharm/download/?section=linux), an integrated development environment (IDE) that simplifies project management and library installation.

-- Make a new project, Clone this project through Pycharm's UI, configure an interperater, then follow the instructions to auto-install the required libraries.
+- Make a new project, clone this project through Pycharm's UI, configure an interperater, then follow the instructions to auto-install the required libraries.

 - Finally, run main.py to begin playing!